SKILLS

 description

-One line, ≤150 chars, starts with a verb.
+One line, ≤150 chars.
+Headline — drop the trailing period (the schema warns if you forget).
 This is what the agent matches against the current task to decide whether to load the skill.

 requires_env